binazgreat/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. Hexadecimal- > Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 9. Combinations- > Write a program that prints all possible combinations of single-digit numbers.
 10. Inventing- > Write a program that prints all possible different combinations of two digits.
+11. Success combination- > Write a program that prints all possible different combinations of three digits.